apache/mxnet/docs/python_docs/python/tutorials/performance/backend/profiler.md

 As shown by the screenshot, in the **Custom Operator** domain where all the custom operator-related events fall into, we can easily visualize the execution time of each segment of `MyAddOne`.
 We can tell that `MyAddOne::pure_python` is executed first.
 We also know that `CopyCPU2CPU` and `_plus_scalr` are two "sub-operators" of `MyAddOne` and the sequence in which they are executed.

-Please note that: to be able to see the previously described information, you need to set `profile_imperative` to `True` even when you are using custom operators in [symbolic mode](https://mxnet.apache.org/versions/master/tutorials/basic/symbol.html) (refer to the code snippet below, which is the symbolic-mode equivelent of the code example above).
+Please note that: to be able to see the previously described information, you need to set `profile_imperative` to `True` even when you are using custom operators in [symbolic mode](https://mxnet.apache.org/versions/master/tutorials/basic/symbol.html) (refer to the code snippet below, which is the symbolic-mode equivalent of the code example above).
 The reason is that within custom operators, pure python code and sub-operators are still called imperatively.

 ```{.python .input}
 # Set profile_all to True